vertex-protocol/vertex-web-monorepo-snapshot/README.md

 - Ensure the local SDK has the correct contract addresses and endpoints, see `createClientContext`
 - Switch your `.env.local` to point to a local deployment: `NEXT_PUBLIC_DATA_ENV=local`
 - Update token addresses in `tokens.ts` for the local environment.
 All addresses **must** be lowercase

+**[Trade App] Bundle Analyzer **

+- To run the bundle analyzer, run `yarn analyze` in the trade app directory.
+This will generate reports you can view at `.next/analyze/client.html` and `.next/analyze/server.html`.